 Note: When you create a new security group rule you must associate it with a security group.

 The AWS console does not support rules that contain more than one source or destination.
-This means that if you define more than one entity within a single security group rule in CDO and deploy, CDO translates the rule into separate rules before deploying it to the AWS VPC.
+This means that if you deploy a single security group rule that contains more than one entity, CDO translates the rule into separate rules before deploying it to the AWS VPC.

 For example, if you create an inbound rule that allows traffic from two port ranges into one cloud security group object, CDO translates it into two separate rules: (1) to allow traffic from the first port range to the security group and (2) to allow traffic from the second port range to the security group.